Coder2264/Online-Judge-Project/README.md

 - **Login**: Login to your account.
 - **Submit Code**: Choose a problem, write your solution in the editor, and submit it for evaluation.
 - **View Results**: Check the results of your submissions in the verdict.
+- **See stats**: Check the number and distributions of problems solved.

 ## Project Structure